alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/moving-to-a-deploy-system-based-on-tfs-build.md

 }
 {{< / highlight >}}

-Since Iâ€™m using castle log4net integration and castle wcf integration Iâ€™m able to declare dependency to a ILogger interface to simply log every information that the server receives.
+Since I'm using castle log4net integration and castle wcf integration I'm able to declare dependency to a ILogger interface to simply log every information that the server receives.
 Then I create a simple web application and insert the BuildMachine.Svc file with this content

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 <%   1:  @ServiceHost Service="Bisubscribe.Test.Services.BuildMachine"